Translational Service Research And Design Methodology (TSRDM)

 Warg et al. (2025), The TSRDM Process

+After repeated reflection, I have come to the conclusion that Steve Vargo is right.
+The task of a basis or grand theory is to explain social and economic mechanisms in an abstract and holistic way; developing relevance for practice is not its task.
 However, this left open my question of how the discoveries of theories can be better transferred into practice.
 The usual research methods such as conceptual paper, design science research or case studies are either conceptual or practical in nature and if they combine both sides then they usually bridge the gap in a very specific way of object definitions.

-Translational research as the missing piece of the puzzle.
+Translational research as a missing piece of the puzzle.
 The concept of translational research originally comes from clinical research and is intended in bridging two key “gaps” by first moving discoveries from "bench to bedside" and second "into clinical practice" (Sung et al., 2003).
 Translational research is to bridge basic and applied research to find innovative treatment for societal benefit (Dayal & Heath, 2025; Kong & Segre, 2010; Murdock & Stephenson, 2024).
 This intention expanded to the translational research continuum, emphasizing the broader process of translating research into practice and community health impact (Woolf, 2008).
 Khoury et al. (Khoury et al., 2007) introduced a four-phase (T1–T4) model, representing the evolution in how translational research is conceptualized.

 Several influential papers are recognized as foundational in defining and shaping the field of translational research.
 A systematic review identified three main "families" of definitions, each anchored by highly cited original papers: